 It is important to keep in mind that the ultimate goal of a chemometrician is to develop a reliable model that can accurately predict results.
 As observed earlier, most preprocessing methods had a positive effect on prediction results and improved prediction accuracy.
 However, in some cases, this effect was negligible, and in some cases, it was significant.
 Some methods showed worse results than un-preprocessing data.
 Our results indicated that preprocessing techniques play a crucial role in enhancing the predictive performance of the model, but the effectiveness of each method varied.
 The OSC (Orthogonal Signal Correction) combined with detrending proved to be the most effective technique, reducing the prediction error to a range of 5-10%.
 This high accuracy suggests that OSC can effectively remove uninformative variation from the spectral data, making it highly suitable for this specific application.
-On the contrary, methods such as EMSC (Extended Multiplicative Signal Correction) with Savitzky-Golay D did not perform well across the board.
+On the contrary, methods such as EMSC (Extended Multiplicative Signal Correction) with Savitzky-Golay D2 did not perform well across the board.
 This result aligns with other studies that indicate the potential limitations of certain preprocessing techniques in handling complex datasets.
 For instance, a study by Liu et al. (2018) also reported poor results using EMSC in the context of powdered food adulteration, attributing the failure to the method's inability to adequately account for baseline shifts and noise [55].

-When comparing our findings with those of Wu et al. (2023) and other related studies, we found that preprocessing methods such as MSC (Multiplicative Scatter Correction) and SNV (Standard Normal Variate) tend to enhance predictive accuracy, particularly in cases involving low levels of adulteration [56].
+When comparing our findings with other research in the field, such as the work by Wu et al. (2023), we observed that preprocessing methods like MSC (Multiplicative Scatter Correction) and SNV (Standard Normal Variate) often improve predictive accuracy, especially in cases of adulteration with lower levels of contaminants [56].
 However, in our study, the application of MSC was not as effective as OSC, which might be due to the specific characteristics of cinnamon powder and the adulterants used (e.g., soybean powder, hazelnut shell powder).
 Similar conclusions were drawn by Khodabakhshian et al. (2022), who emphasized that the performance of preprocessing methods depends on the type of adulterant and the specific spectral properties of the sample [43].